colsenmurray/GestureCar/README.md

         Dependencies can be found in "/GCar-Frontend/package.json"

 ### Back-end(pip):
-    1. Activate virtual environment, cd to “/dev” folder, and run “pip install -r requirements.txt” to download all of the Dependencies can be found in "requirements.txt"
+    1. Activate virtual environment and run “pip install -r requirements.txt” to download all of the Dependencies can be found in "requirements.txt"
 ## Running the programs
 ### Front-end: